 Sesquicentennial State Park is a state park nestled in Columbia, SC.
-The park covers about 1,419 acres, and it is the ideal spot for family reunions and group gatherings.
+The park covers about 1,419 acres and is the ideal spot for family reunions and group gatherings.
 The elevation gain of the trail is 19 feet to 351 feet.
 The trail is generally considered an easy trail route.
 The park features pines, camping sites, and nature trails.
 The park provides rental fishing boats, paddle boats, standup paddleboards, kayaks, canoes, fishing access to the 30-acre (12 ha) park lake, and four trails providing over 12 miles (19 km) of recreational access.
-During the trail, you can see the different varieties of plants, trees, and some small wild animals.
-There are also trails throughout the park to traverse and explore.
-Visitors can enjoy biking, hiking, running, and dog walking here.
+During your visit, you can explore the various plants and trees along the trail while catching glimpses of small wild animals.
+Additionally, the park features several trails that you can traverse and enjoy.
+Here, visitors can engage in biking, hiking, running, and dog walking.

 SESQUICENTENNIAL STATE PARK REVIEWS